Sir-Altruist/schoolnika/README.md

 2. Due to the restriction in same **route** naming in swagger API, I had to use different **id** name on for the documenatation.
 It is just **id** in the codebase.

+3. Kindly put token generated for logged-in user in the **Authorize** modal at the top in order to access protected routes.